Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 • Ranking URL[s]

-By monitoring keywords in this way you are able to assess which keywords have been positively or negatively affected by your migration, providing insight on where opportunities for optimisation may lie.
+By monitoring keywords in this way you can assess which keywords have been positively or negatively affected by your migration, providing insight on where opportunities for optimisation may lie.
 Ultimately, monitoring your keyword rankings affords confidence that your migration has either been a success or where it needs remediation.

 Selecting Keywords to track

-We typically utilise a number of tools to pull data on suitable keywords, including Google Analytics and Webmaster Tools (now Search Console).
+We use several ools to pull data on suitable keywords, including Google Analytics and Google Search Console.
 You may also wish to use the Adwords Keyword Planner for more inspiration on finding relevant keywords, combining all potential keywords before entering them into your Rank Tracking software.

 Tracking Tools

 You will likely need to subscribe to a suitable tool to assist you in monitoring rankings.
-There are a number of options you may consider.
-CandidSky uses their proprietary RankTracker, but good options include AWR (Advanced Web Rankings), and SEO Powersuites Rank Tracker, both of which come with instructions on how to manage your campaign.
+There are many options you may consider.
+We use GetSTAT and SEMRush in-house, but recommend researching to identify which tracking tool best suits your needs.

 Technical & Content Audit